 Mac users will see the iCloud+ nomenclature on macOS Monterey when it launches later this fall.

 iCloud previously had a few different storage plans to choose from and the arrival of iCloud+ has not changed the prices or storage tiers.
 Here's how they break down:

 - 2TB - $9.99 per month

 Of course, there will still be the free iCloud plan detailed below.

 While Apple has rebranded its paid accounts as iCloud+ plans, you can still use iCloud for free.
 You'll get 5GB of storage at no cost.
-If you need more space, upgraded to an iCloud+ account.
-You also won't get access to new, iCloud+-exclusive features like Hide My Email, Private Relay, custom iCloud Mail domains, or HomeKit Secure Video.
+If you need more space, upgrade to an iCloud+ account.

 Yes.
 Apple's services bundle, Apple One, includes iCloud+ storage alongside other offerings like Apple Music, Apple TV+, Apple News+, Apple Arcade, and Apple Fitness+.

 The amount of storage included will depend on the Apple One bundle you go for: Individual, Family, or Premier.
 These offer 50GB, 200GB, and 2TB of iCloud+ storage, respectively.
 If you already use one or two paid Apple services, it may well make sense to upgrade to Apple One to save on your subscriptions.

 Where can I use iCloud+?